Student Life at Mines

 The Associated Students of Colorado School of Mines (ASCSM) is sanctioned by the Board of Trustees of the School.
 The purpose of ASCSM is, in part, to advance the interest and promote the welfare of CSM and all of the students and to foster and maintain harmony among those connected with or interested in the School, including students, alumni, faculty, trustees and friends.
 Undergraduate Student Government (USG) and Graduate Student Government (GSG) are the governing bodies recognized by Mines through ASCSM as the representative voice of their respective student bodies.
 The goal of these groups is to improve the quality of education and offer social programming and academic support.

 Through funds collected as student fees, ASCSM strives to ensure a full social and academic life for all students with its organizations, publications, and special events.
-As the representative governing body of the students ASCSM provides leadership and a strong voice for the student body, enforces policies enacted by the student body, works to integrate the various campus organizations, and promotes the ideals and traditions of the School.
+As the representative governing body of the students ASCSM provides leadership and a strong voice for the student body, enforces policies enacted by the student body, works to integrate the various campus organizations, and promotes the ideals and traditions of the school.

 The Mines Activity Council (MAC) serves as the campus special events board.
 The majority of all-student campus events are planned by MAC.
 Events planned by MAC include comedy shows to the campus on most Fridays throughout the academic year, events such as concerts, hypnotists, and one time specialty entertainment; discount tickets to local sporting events, theater performances, and concerts, movie nights bringing blockbuster movies to the Mines campus; and E-Days and Homecoming.